-MTW Statutory Objective Unit of Measurement Baseline Benchmark Increase housing choices HC # 5: Number of households able to move to a better unit and/or opportunity neighborhood 0 households 10 households
+MTW Statutory Objective Unit of Measurement Baseline Benchmark Reduce costs and achieve greater cost effectiveness HC # 5: Number of households able to move to a better unit and/or opportunity neighborhood 0 households 10 households

-ACTIVITY 2007-18: Resident Opportunity Plan (ROP) Plan Year: 2007 Implemented: 2009
+ACTIVITY 2007-18: Resident Opportunity Plan (ROP) Plan Year: 2007

-Challenge: For every household receiving housing subsidy, another two are estimated to be in need of assistance.47 To serve more households with finite resources, households receiving subsidies need to be supported in their efforts to achieve economic self-sufficiency and cycle out of the program.
+Challenge: For every household receiving housing subsidy, another two are estimated to be in need of assistance.41 To serve more households with finite resources, households receiving subsidies need to be supported in their efforts to achieve economic self-sufficiency and cycle out of the program.
 KCHA is concerned that the Family Self-sufficiency Program does not contain the fully range of services needed to achieve self-sufficiency and successfully graduate from assisted housing.